quantnetwork/blockchain-developer-exercises-foundations/CLASS7.md

 - ETHEREUM_ADDRESS: set this equal to your newly generated EthereumAccount.address
 - XRP_LEDGER_ADDRESS: set this equal to your newly generated XRPLedgerAccount.address

-Therefore you will once again need to duplicate the *.env.example* file and rename it to *.env*.
+Therefore you will once again need to setup the *.env.enc* file as stated in Class 1.
+In particular, you need to duplicate the *.env.example* file and rename it to *.env*.
 Make sure to set the previous four parameters from Class 1 and the new six parameters from this class in *.env*.
 You will also need to once again encrypt the *.env* file.
 For this, run on your terminal (replace MY_PASSWORD for a password of your choice):

 ``npm-run secure-env .env -s MY_PASSWORD``

 ### Attaining Testnet Cryptocurrency

 As we are interacting with permissionless DLT networks, we will have to pay a transaction fee to get our transactions accepted on the DLT networks.
-As we are interacting with testnets, the transaction fee will actually be paid in a worthless cryptocurrency.
+As we are interacting with testnets, the transaction fee will actually be paid in a test cryptocurrency (typically without monetary value).
 But the transaction fee system needs to still be present in the testnets, otherwise the testnets would not accurately simulate the mainnets.

 There you will need to fund your addresses before you can send transactions from those addresses.
 To fund your addresses on testnets, we can request a faucet to provide us some funds.
 These services are named as faucets as the "drip" funds to users that require them.